WDBJ: Schurz Communications ownership

 On July 1, 2007, Jeffery A. Marks was named as the station's general manager, succeeding longtime GM Bob Lee (Marks became only the fourth general manager in the station's history).
 That same year, the station converted its news department to a tapeless operation, switching to a server-based playback system.

 In the spring of 2010, Schurz Communications entered into a website management partnership with Tribune Interactive, in which the content management system operator would assume responsibilities for operating the websites of Schurz's media properties (with the exception of NBC affiliate WAGT in Augusta, Georgia, which was operated by Media General through a shared services agreement with ABC affiliate WJBF).
 Schurz's Kansas television properties (KWCH-DT and KSCW-DT) were the first to launch new Tribune-run sites in late June of that year, with WDBJ following suit in mid-July.
 This lasted until mid-2013, when Internet Broadcasting began operating the WDBJ website.

-Schurz Communications announced on September 14, 2015 that it would exit broadcasting and sell its television and radio stations, including WDBJ, to Gray Television for $442.5 million.
+Schurz Communications announced on September 14, 2015, that it would exit broadcasting and sell its television and radio stations, including WDBJ, to Gray Television for $442.5 million.
 This would make WDBJ a sister station to WCAV (which it no longer is) and WHSV-TV in Charlottesville and Harrisonburg, respectively.
 The FCC approved the sale on February 12, 2016. and the sale was completed on February 16.

 WDBJ-DT2

-WDBJ-DT2 is the second digital subchannel of WDBJ, which serves as an owned-and-operated station of the country music-themed multicast network Circle.
+WDBJ-DT2 is the second digital subchannel of WDBJ, which serves as an affiliate of the Black-oriented multicast network the365.
 It broadcasts in 16:9 widescreen standard definition on channel 7.2.